 It was to be an end of an era for the school in the churchyard, as on November 22, 1961 – after the special mass celebrated by Archbishop McQuaid – the boys and teachers made the ‘big move’ up the Chapel Lane, Beech Road, past Ledwidge Crescent and to the new St. Peter’s Boys National School on Hawthorn Road.

 However, the five classrooms in the new school were a short-sighted plan, as a prefab building had to be constructed in the rear playground area for additional space soon after the new building opened.
 Meanwhile, Bray Urban District Council purchased more land from farmer Billy Castle and more housing (later to become Roger Casement Park and James Everett Park) began construction.
 By the 1970s the new classrooms were overcrowded and even more rooms were badly needed, so three new extensions were added to the east end of the school.
 This left the new building with six new modern classrooms, an assembly hall, kitchen, toilets and a staff room.

-We are also proceedings with a new building project, which includes the creation of five new classrooms, new special education rooms, more girls’ toilets, a bigger staffroom and additional upgrades to our existing building.
+In September 2016, we moved into the new build of our school, which includes the creation of five new classrooms, new special education rooms, more girls’ toilets, a bigger staffroom and additional upgrades to our existing building.

 We also opened our sensory room in May 2017, making St. Peter’s Primary School an even more nurturing and inclusive school than ever before.